JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 // ...
 {% endcoderay %}

-Although this code is far better than using directly intrinsics, it is still very verbose and, worse, not generic.
-If you want to update your code so it uses AVX instead of SSE, you have to replace every occurence of vector4f by vector8f, and to change the loop condition and increment so it takes into account the size of vector8f instead of the one of vector4f.
+Although this code is far better than using intrinsics directly, it is still very verbose and, worse, not generic.
+If you want to update your code to take advantage of AVX instead of SSE, you need to replace every occurence of vector4f by vector8f, and to change the loop condition and increment so it takes into account the size of vector8f.
 Doing this in real code will quickly become painful.

-What we need here is full genericity, so replacing an instruction set by another requires almost no code change.
+What we need here is full genericity, so that replacing an instruction set by another requires almost no code change.
 That the point of the next section.